 ° Listen for a bird - then copy it's sound

 ° 5 different types of trees - since most won't have leaves, you can tell they are different in early spring by the bark on the tree.

-Grab this free Printable Version of the Scavenger Hunt!
+Grab your free Printable Version of the Spring Scavenger Hunt!

 Head out to a park, hike a trail or even scout out these seasonal changes in your own backyard!